 Anyone who has not been fully immunised and comes into contact with diphtheria during its infectious period can catch the disease.

 Diphtheria vaccines are part of the National Immunisation Program Schedule.
 They are free.

-The diphtheria vaccine is given at 2, 4 and 6 months of age along with tetanus and whooping cough vaccines.
-Booster doses of diphtheria vaccine are given at age 4 and age 10–15.
+The diphtheria vaccine is given at 6-8 weeks, 4 and 6 months of age along with tetanus and whooping cough vaccines, with boosters at 18 months, age 4 and age 10-15.
 They can also be given to older people.